nmpowell/carbon-intensity-forecast-tracking/README.md

 Forecasts are updated every half hour.
 But [the API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) does not seem to record historical forecasts.
 I want to know: how reliable are they?

 This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
-It is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).
+It is inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).

 ## Basic idea